Mitch Evans: Formula Ford

-He returned to Manfield for the 2008 Winter Series, but in Formula Ford, winning seven of 12 races he contested to take the championship.
+Evans returned to Manfield for the 2008 Winter Series, but in Formula Ford, winning seven of twelve races he contested to take the championship.
 In his national Formula Ford campaign in 2008–09, Evans battled with Tauranga's Richie Stanaway who came out on top by just over 100 points.
 Evans won six races during the season, including doubles at Taupo and Manfield.

 For 2009, Evans moved to the Australian Formula Ford Championship, and competed in the Victorian state championship.
 Evans was runner-up in the standings, losing out to CAMS Rising Star Luke Ellery in the state championship, and in the national championship to his team-mate at Sonic Motor Racing Services, Nick Percat.
 During the season, Evans became the youngest round winner in the championship's history, when he won at Sandown Raceway in August.
 As well as that win, he won five other races including a weekend sweep at Queensland Raceway, and a double win at Surfers Paradise.